About Manoomin

-Wild rice, or manoomin in Ojibwe, has been a vital nutritional grain for indigenous people for centuries.
-It still plays a central role in the cultural life of the Ojibwe people today.
+Northern wild rice, Manoomin (Ojibwe), or Zizania palustria (scientific name), is a vital nutritional grain and plays a central role in the cultural life of the Ojibwe people today.
 In the St. Louis River Estuary, wild rice is a key plant and food source for waterfowl.
 It also provides important habitat for fish and wildlife.

-Wild rice was once abundant in the St. Louis River estuary.
+Historically, the St. Louis River estuary had one of the richest concentrations in the region.
 From the 1930’s to the 1960’s, the St. Louis River estuary contained between 600 and 1,000 acres of wild rice.
-Over the past 50 years, its abundance and distribution has been reduced to a few remnant stands.
-The cause for the decline in wild rice abundance include industry development in the estuary and water quality impacts from land use and point source inputs.
-Despite water quality improvements in the St. Louis River estuary, wild rice populations have not rebounded.
+Over the past 50 years, its abundance and distribution has been reduced to a few remnant stands due to industrial development, pollution, and logging.

 The Plant